kubestellar/kubestellar/oldocs/examples.md

 the kubestellar-controller-manager is started, with the command `kubectl --context kind-kubeflex delete clusterrolebinding kubeflex-manager-cluster-admin-rolebinding`

-Run the following comamand to give permission for the Klusterlet to operate on the appwrapper cluster resource.
+Run the following command to give permission for the Klusterlet to operate on the appwrapper cluster resource.

 ```shell